 Quality Time not Quantity Time

-The good news for moms is that when we start to let go and provide some autonomy, it takes some pressure off.
+The good news for moms is that when we, as parents, start to let go and provide some autonomy, it takes some pressure off.
 It gives us time to focus a bit on those activities that will recharge our batteries and it allows our kids to develop valuable skills.
-I want to remind you of something we said in the other blog from the same article, “quality rules.”
+I want to remind you of something said in the other blog from the same article, “quality rules.”
 Moms don’t need to spend as much time as they think to raise secure, content kids.
 So take a break.
 This may be where you really need to fight your protective instincts, especially as your kids get older.

 Real Bears Teach Cubs to Protect Themselves

 Maybe we can take some lessons from the animal kingdom, actual mama bears.
 When their cubs are first born, they cuddle them, carry them in their arms, and suckle them.
 They’re very caring and compassionate, but it’s not very long before they start pushing them out of the den and teaching them how to run and climb a tree.
 They push them out of the den so they learn to protect themselves.